 My son, Luca, and I often take walks in the cow pastures and hayfields that surround our house.
 During the pandemic, these walks became more frequent, as social distancing comes naturally among the trees and the tall grass.
 I was the one pulling his red wagon, but he was the one at the helm.
-"Pra ca?" he'd suggest in his 2-year-old Portuguese.
+"Pra cá?" he'd suggest in his 2-year-old Portuguese.

-Slow down, look, ask questions.
+Slow down; look; ask questions.

-Here complexity dissipates into bite-sized pieces.
+Here, complexity dissipates into bite-sized pieces.

 Looking at these pictures, a friend remarked, "the infinite in a rectangular piece of ground."
 This reminds me of our fragility and of how small we truly are.
 In learning to love the small, we learn to love infinitely -- a comfort in times of crisis.